matteobart/gedcom-reader/README.md

 Our group assignment for Agile Methods for Software Development

 ## src
-This is where our codebase is going to go
+This is where our codebase is going to go, including all project_## coding assignments.

 ### test_files
-Where we can put all of the GEDCOM files that we will use to test our code
+Where we can put all of the GEDCOM files that we will use to test our code.

-## user_stories
-We each need to submit a bunch of user stories through out the semester, this is a convenient place to put them

-## etc_hw
+## assignments
-This is where we can put one off hws like the `Group Dynamics` one.
+This is where we can put text-based and planning assignments the `Group Dynamics` one, and organize our group-assigned user stories.